Said6ka/crypto.py/README.md

 cryptocompare: A library for working with cryptocurrency data.
 Replace 'KEY_HERE' with Your API Key:

 You need to replace the placeholder 'KEY_HERE' in the script with your actual API key for accessing cryptocurrency data.
+Which you can get from cryptocompare.com
 Define the CryptoPrice Class:

 Represents the main application window.